ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/fvps-on-macos.md

 ./build.sh
 ```

-Once this succeeds inspect the created `bin` folder containing a bunch of symlinks to `fvp.sh`.
+When this completes, inspect the created `bin` folder containing symlinks to `fvp.sh`.
 These wrappers can be used exactly like any native model executable:

 ```sh